jfmdev/TuringFonts/readme.md

 Turing fonts
 ============

-_Write uncrawable and uncopiable texts_
+_Publish uncrawable and uncopiable texts_

 **TuringFonts** is a simple technique for generate content (for websites or PDF files) that can't we crawled by bots or copied using the clipboard.